Movers and SHAKERS

 Powerful Applications for H

 Processing Chemicals - Hydrogen's primary use today is as a catalyst or agent in chemical and industrial processes.
-Among the chemical processes include the production of methanol and ammonia.
+Among the chemical processes is the production of methanol and ammonia.
 The ammonia produced is used directly or indirectly as fertilizer.
 Hydrogen is also used to refine oil and as part of a process to remove impurities from crude oil.
 In steel production, it can be used to replace the traditional fuel (cokes) in a blast furnace.
 These processes are all currently being used and largely executed by what is called “dirty” or “grey” hydrogen.

 Automotive Fuel Cell- At the turn of the Millenium, hydrogen was going to be the clean-energy answer.
 President George W. Bush even brought it up in his 2003 State of the Union address, saying, “the first car driven by a child born today could be powered by hydrogen and pollution-free.”

 The unfilled expectations around hydrogen to power transportation have their reasons.
-From a practical standpoint, from a driver’s perspective, the shift would seem easy.
-Fuelling a car with liquid H takes a similar amount of time as gas or diesel; the driving range would also be about the same.
+From a practical standpoint using a driver’s perspective, the shift would seem easy.
+Fuelling a car with liquid H takes a similar amount of time as refilling with gas or diesel; the driving range would also be about the same.
 One issue preventing widespread use is the infrastructure for hydrogen refueling is not in place.
 And, as we have seen with electric vehicles, one can’t sell alternative “fuel” cars without the ability to fuel them along the road.
 On the other hand, building fuel stations isn’t economically feasible until there are customers.
 The solution to this chicken/egg question has yet to avail itself.